AslauAlexandru/chatstarter/README.md

 You'll build a React frontend with Tailwind CSS, a backend API using Convex, and integrate WebRTC for real-time video and audio.

-First create this file .env.local and change with your secrets:
+First create this file .env.local and change with your secrets and urls:

 ```bash
 # Deployment used by `npx convex dev`